MaterializeInc/materialize/doc/user/content/sql/copy-to.md

 ---
 title: "COPY TO"
-description: "`COPY TO` outputs results from Materialize using the PostgreSQL `COPY` protocol."
+description: "`COPY TO` outputs results from Materialize to standard output or object storage."
 menu:
     main:
         parent: "commands"
 ---

-`COPY TO` outputs results from Materialize using the [PostgreSQL `COPY` protocol](https://www.postgresql.org/docs/current/sql-copy.html).
+`COPY TO` outputs results from Materialize to standard output or object storage.
 This command is useful to output [`SUBSCRIBE`](/sql/subscribe/) results [to `stdout`](#copy-to-stdout), or perform [bulk exports to Amazon s3](#copy-to-s3).